realA10001986/Time-Circuits-Display/README.md

 If time travels are non-persistent
 - a user-programmed *destination time* is only stored to flash memory when programmed through the keypad menu, but not if entered ahead of a time travel (ie outside of the keypad menu, just by typing mmddyyyy/mmddyyyyhhmm/hhmm plus ENTER).
-- user-programmed *last time departed*s is only stored to flash memory when programmed through the keypad menu, but not if the result of a time travel.
+- a user-programmed *last time departed* is only stored to flash memory when programmed through the keypad menu, but not if the result of a time travel.
 - *present time* is always reset to actual present time upon power-up.

 If you want your device to display exactly the same after a power loss, choose persistent (and set the Time-rotation Interval to 0).